-It is estimated that one out of every 10 women will experience symptoms associated with postpartum depression after pregnancy.
-This includes intense feelings of anxiety, depression and despair that make it impossible for them to deal with their daily lives and tend to the responsibilities of being a parent.
+It is estimated that one out of every 10 women will experience symptoms associated with postpartum depression after pregnancy and delivery.
+This includes intense feelings of anxiety, depression, and despair that make it difficult or impossible for them to deal with their daily lives and tend to the responsibilities of being a parent.

 Some studies have already indicated that pregnant women with bipolar disorder are more likely to experience postpartum depression, while others have found that the two mood disorders can be easily confused by health care practitioners.
 This often leads to the wrong treatment plan, which can leave new mothers feeling even more lost and alone.
-Understanding the differences between postpartum depression and postpartum bipolar depression (bipolar, peripartum onset) will increase your chances of receiving the right treatment.
+Understanding the differences between postpartum depression and postpartum bipolar depression (bipolar, peripartum onset) will increase your chances of receiving the right treatment.1

 Childbirth and Bipolar Disorder